NathanNoye/Obsidian-Vault/Bible Study/🔥 MAIN STUDY/02 - Mark.md

 [[Bibles/CSB/41 - Mark/Mark 14#21|Mark 14:21]] - Why was Judas chosen?
 Was he predestined?
 I don't think so but it is a tough question.
 We have free will and predestination and free will can't exist together (as far as I know).
 It is possible that someone else would have taken his place if he had a change of heart.
 What we know is this was a part of Jesus' plan.
 To say it was Judas specifically - I don't know but I can imagine it would have been anyone.
 It's possible that Judas fit the role but the role didn't pick Judas.
 We know in multiple scriptures that Judas, despite seeing the miracles, was not a believer.
 He only references Jesus as Rabbi ever after the crucifixion.
 We know that even while following Jesus that he stole from the money bag.

+[[Bibles/CSB/41 - Mark/Mark 14#28|Mark 14:28]] - Jesus tells his disciples he'll go ahead of them to Galilee.
+This is cool because the angel tells Mary that he's in Galilee later on.
+In the moment, they probably thought he would be alive in Galilee in his original form but later we see he's resurrected but the disciples don't recognize him.
+Is this telling us to drop all bias and just take his words as is?
+Do we overcomplicate it?

+[[Bibles/CSB/41 - Mark/Mark 14#38|Mark 14:38]] - Jesus is telling Peter to stay awake and pray.
+This verse coupled with what happened earlier in [[Bibles/CSB/41 - Mark/Mark 14#30|Mark 14:30]] is an interesting reminder of how even the strongest can still fall prey to their flesh.
+"As strong as the weakest link" comes to mind but God is stronger (flesh is weak but spirit is willing).
+Jesus was asking Peter to be in prayer but he kept falling asleep.
+What would have happened if he stayed awake and prayed?
+What we **can** gather from this is we are weak and need to recognize that and come to God not just when we're feeling tempted but also before it even happens.
+You don't train soldiers for war when the war has started - you prepare in advance.

+[[Bibles/CSB/41 - Mark/Mark 14#40|Mark 14:40]] - Praying with your eyes open is totally valid

+[[Bibles/CSB/41 - Mark/Mark 14#71|Mark 14:71]] - cursed and swore - really tried to emphasize that he is not with Jesus.

+---
+# Mark 15

+[[Bibles/CSB/41 - Mark/Mark 15#34|Mark 15:34]] - Did Jesus ask why did God abandon him because Jesus was without sin his whole life and then the sin of the world was put on him separating him from God?
+Could he not see or feel God because these sins were on him?
+I want to make sure I fully understand.

+---
+# Mark 16